 - Attend EVC training and keep up-to-date with changes to guidance and best practice. - Ensure that all activities and visits meet policy and guidance requirements. - Ensure that the Head and Visit Leaders have access to training at an appropriate level in relation to visits and organise it. - Support the Head with approval of visits and other decisions. - Support the Head in ensuring that all Visit Leaders are competent and where appropriate that they hold relevant technical qualifications. - Monitor visit planning. - Ensuring that medical and first aid issues are addressed both on a general level and for specific needs. - Ensuring that emergency arrangements are in place and that in an emergency a designated person can access all relevant records, including medical and next of kin information for all members of the group, including staff. - Ensuring that visits are evaluated and that this process includes recording and reporting of accidents and incidents, where necessary to outside agencies such as the Health and Safety Executive. - Ensuring that there is procedure for recording "near accidents/near misses", including medications dispensed, changes to accommodation or sleeping arrangements and unsupervised access to children by adults and any resulting learning points and action.

 Headteacher

-- Responsible for establishment, review and implementation of this policy. - Authorises all visits including Category C visits, which must also be approved by Head Office. - Ensures that no visit proceeds without explicit and documented authorisation. - Responsible for adhering to planning and approval timescales in this policy.
+- Responsible for establishment, review and implementation of this policy. - Authorises all visits including Category C visits, which must also be approved by Head Office.

 Learning Outside the Classroom/Educational Visits Policy